temirlanamangaliyev/infijoy-test-task/README.md

 ## Overview

-API for creating users connect them with creating relations and making friends
+API for creating users connect them with creating relations and making friends.

 ## Installation and API runing